Progressive Insurance Foundation

 • Highway Safety & Research: Primary strategic focus through IIHS support

-• Employee-Selected Causes: Civic organizations, cultural institutions, educational programs, environmental initiatives, health care services, human services, and religious organizations
+• Employee-Selected Causes: Civic organisations, cultural institutions, educational programmes, environmental initiatives, health care services, human services, and religious organisations

 • Community Support in Ohio: Particular emphasis on Cleveland and Mayfield Village areas

-• Homelessness Prevention: Partnerships with organizations like Humble Design (Cleveland location launched 2020) and Family Promise
+• Homelessness Prevention: Partnerships with organisations like Humble Design (Cleveland location launched 2020) and Family Promise

-• Veterans Support: Keys to Progress vehicle giveaway program (1,000+ vehicles donated since 2013)
+• Veterans Support: Keys to Progress vehicle giveaway programme (1,000+ vehicles donated since 2013)

 • Technology Access: Support for PCs for People and IT education for high school students in Cleveland